 Different organizations use various names for the tests and terms that can identify leukoplakia.

 In this article, we explain the symptoms, when to see a doctor, and the risk factors of the condition.
 We also cover how healthcare professionals diagnose and treat leukoplakia.

-Leukoplakia causes thick, raised, plaque-like white patches on the mucous membranes of the mouth.
+Leukoplakia causes white plaques and patches on the mucous membranes of the mouth.
 Sometimes, a lesion may contain speckles of reddish discoloration.